 X Drives - Self Restore of Data

-Previous Versions provides a Self Restore Service for you to restore files and folders on your X Drive in case the originals are lost, damaged, or deleted.
+Previous Versions provide a Self Restore Service for you to restore files and folders on your X Drive in case the originals are lost, damaged, or deleted.

 Hardware & Software